ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/value-getters/index.md

 - When the grid initialises, there are 12 value getter calls.
 The values are getting cached.<p/>

 - After you edit a cell, either through the UI or through the API by pressing **'Update One Value'**, the value getters are not called again, so the total columns are not correctly refreshed.
   Because the grid already executed the value getters for this column, it will not do it again, it will instead take values from the value cache.<p/>

-- To get the total column to update after edits, press **'Invalidate Value Cache'** (calls grid API `expireValueCache()`) and then press **'Aggregate Data & Refresh Cells'** (calls grid API `refreshClientSideRowModel('aggregate')` followed by grid API `refreshCells()`).
+- To get the total column to update after edits, press **'Expire Value Cache'** (calls grid API `expireValueCache()`) and then press **'Aggregate Data & Refresh Cells'** (calls grid API `refreshClientSideRowModel('aggregate')` followed by grid API `refreshCells()`).

   The call `refreshClientSideRowModel('aggregate')` is required as aggregations use Value Getters, thus the aggregations at group level (that is the two total column at the two group rows) need aggregation to be re-run for their values to be updated.

   The call `refreshCells()` is required to update the UI, which in turn also calls Value Getters.

 <grid-example title='Never expire Value change' name='never-expire' type='generated' options='{ "enterprise": true, "exampleHeight": 610, "modules": ["clientside", "rowgrouping"] }'></grid-example>